-Having submitted two electric bus bids which were not successful, we would like to take forward two smaller scale proposals based on the following:
+Having submitted two electric bus bids which were not successful.
+Should future BSIP funding become available we would like to take forward two smaller scale proposals based on the following:

-- 10 vehicles in Exeter to convert service A, Alphington St Thomas City Centre Heavitree Thornpark Rise.
-The A was chosen as it is a busy cross-City route and a significant part of its route - approximately 70% - is within the Exeter Air Quality Management Area.
-As part of the BSIP it is proposed to increase the frequency to every ten minute and this would require ten buses. - 4 vehicles in Barnstaple to convert service 19, Roundswell Barnstaple Railway Station Barnstaple Town Centre - North Devon District Hospital.
+- 10 vehicles in Exeter to convert service A, Alphington St Thomas City Centre Heavitree - Thornpark Rise.
+The A was chosen as it is a busy cross-City route and a significant part of its route approximately 70% is within the Exeter Air Quality Management Area.
+It is proposed to increase the frequency to every ten minutes and this would require ten buses. - 4 vehicles in Barnstaple to convert service 19, Roundswell Barnstaple Railway Station - Barnstaple Town Centre North Devon District Hospital.
 This again has sections where air quality is an issue, including Sticklepath Hill, Pilton Causeway and North Road.
 As part of the BSIP this would increase to a twenty-minute frequency, which would require four buses.